-

 What are the Treize desserts?

-Treize desserts are a tradition from the Provence region, which involves… serving 13 desserts at the Christmas table.
+Treize desserts are a tradition from the Provence region, which involves… serving 13 desserts at the Christmas table, typically on Christmas Eve.

-The tradition has existed since the 17th century, but no precise number had been officially acknowledged until 1925, when a local newspaper mentioned ‘13 desserts’ specifically.
+The tradition has existed since the 17th Century, but no precise number was officially acknowledged until 1925 when a local newspaper mentioned ‘13 desserts’ specifically.

-The number is believed to honour each of the 12 apostles, plus Jesus, during the Last Supper.
+The number is believed to honour each of the 12 apostles and Jesus, during the Last Supper.

 There are no specific 13 desserts, however, and local tradition even suggests there is actually a choice of 55 desserts.
 There are, however, mandatory ‘categories’, as described below.

-Treize desserts are always served with fortified wine.
+Treize desserts are usually served with a fortified wine.

 Which are the categories?